1,000+ Opportunities

 Search similar grants →Extracted from the official opportunity page/RFP to help you evaluate fit faster.

-Eligible project activities include: Extension of streets, water, and sewer lines, and/or utilities to a site for a new business or industrial park Acquisition or construction of buildings for lease or Provision of telecommunications, power, gas, and rail upgrades necessary for business expansions Applications will be evaluated on the impact to distressed areas, the number and quality of jobs created by the project, long-term economic impact, community support, and project financing and readiness.
+Created by the Idaho State Legislature in 2001, this state-funded grant program is a component of the Rural Initiative.
+Eligible activities include: Extension of streets, water and sewer lines, and/or utilities to a site for a new business or industrial park; Acquisition or construction of buildings for lease or purchase by a company; Provision of telecommunications, power, gas and rail upgrades necessary for business expansions.

-Cities with a population less than 25,000 or for projects that have a measurable benefit in rural Counties with a population less than 25,000 Tribes with a project site located on reservation land and within a community of less than 25,000 people Eligible applicants may sub-grant RCIF funds to an eligible, approved sub-recipient.
+According to the current listing, eligibility includes: Cities with a population less than 25,000, counties with a population less than 25,000, or Tribes with a project site on reservation land within a community of less than 25,000 people.
+Eligible applicants may sub-grant funds to approved sub-recipients like Idaho's council of governments, urban renewal districts, and economic development districts.
+Confirm the full requirements in the official notice before applying.